ladjs/lad/Readme.md

 ### i18n Internationalization and l10n Localization

-We built-in international localization/translation support!
+We built-in international localization/translation support &ndash; **with automatic Google Translations**.

 See the following files for an understanding of how it works: